may-/cnn-al-tf/README.md

-# Convolutional Neural Network for Relation Extraction
+# Convolutional Neural Network for Discourse Relation Sense Classification

 **Note:** This project is mostly based on https://github.com/yuhaozhang/sentence-convnet